ec-jrc/pyPoseidon/README.md

 DELFT3D needs to be compiled for your system.
 You can download it from http://oss.deltares.nl/web/delft3d/source-code.
 Follow the instruction therein.

+For using the animation capabilities as outlined in the Notebooks, FFmpeg (https://ffmpeg.org/) library needs to be installed.

 ## Tests